oooookk7/nand2tetris/README.md

 Another way to look at it is an assembly-level command `ADD R1, R2, R9`, which represents an addition operation from R1 and R2 to be stored into R9 gets compiled into a machine-level code `1010 001100 011001` (where `1010` represents `ADD`, `001100` R1, `0001` R2 and `011001` R3).

+**Types of registers:**

+- `D`-register: Used to only store data values.
+- `A`-register: Used to store the address.
+- `M`-register: Used to store the current value of the `A`-register which can be manipulated.

 It is vital to understand the registers [within the CPU](https://computersciencewiki.org/index.php/Registers_within_the_CPU).

 **How to navigate the project:**